lainslie-18/telco_classification_project/README.md

 **Planning**

-- Define goals
+* Define goals
-- Determine audience and delivery format
+* Determine audience and delivery format
-- What is my MVP?
+* What is my MVP?
-- Ask questions/formulate hypotheses
+* Ask questions/formulate hypotheses

 **Acquisition**
-- Create function for establishing connection to telco_churn db
+* Create function for establishing connection to telco_churn db
-- Create function for SQL query and reading in results
+* Create function for SQL query and reading in results
-- Create function caching data
+* Create function caching data
-- Create acquire.py to save these functions for importing
+* Create acquire.py to save these functions for importing
-- Test functions
+* Test functions

 **Preparation**
-- Create function that cleans data
+* Create function that cleans data
+  * Change data type for total_charges from object to float
+  * Drop monthly_charges null values where customers have less than a month of tenure therefore no opportunity to churn
+  * Replace all instances of 'No internet service' as that information is in internet_service_type column and doing so simplifies encoding by creating binary values for many of the colums
+  * Create dummy variables for columns with object datatype
+  * Drop columns that contain duplicate information or are unnecessary
+  * Rename columns
-- Create function that splits data into train, validate, and test samples
+* Create function that splits data into train, validate, and test samples
+  * Split 20% (test), 24% (validate), and 56% (train)
-- Create prepare.py to save these functions for importing
+* Create prepare.py to save these functions for importing
-- Test functions
+* Test functions

 **Exploration**
+*
+*

 **Modeling**